clemb8/client-sf-bulk2/README.md

 # client-sf-bulk2

 This is a sample client for the Salesforce Bulk API with some abstraction facilitating short implementations.
+It can be used in JS/TS scripts or in Node Project.

 ## Table of Contents